pimcore/pimcore/doc/20_Extending_Pimcore/13_Bundle_Developers_Guide/07_Adding_Asset_Types.md

 ## 3) Register the asset on the asset type map

 Next we need to update the `pimcore.assets.type_definitions.map` configuration to include our asset.
 This can be done in any config file which is loaded (e.g. `/config/config.yaml`).
-The mapping has to be an array of regular expressions of your data type.
+The matching has to be an array of regular expressions of your data type.

 ```yaml
 # /config/config.yaml